 The following options set operating system resource limits for the name server process.
 Some operating systems do not support some or any of the limits; on such systems, a warning is issued if an unsupported limit is used.

 coresize

 '''

 Grammar: coresize ( default | unlimited | <sizeval> );

-Blocks: options

-Tags: server

 '''